J4ck3LSyN-Gen2/Cruxable/README.md

 ### Discord Bot (Two-Way)

-CrucixExpanded also supports Discord as a full-featured bot with slash commands and rich embed alerts.
+cruxable also supports Discord as a full-featured bot with slash commands and rich embed alerts.
 It mirrors the Telegram bot's capabilities with Discord-native formatting.

 | Command | What It Does |
 |---------|-------------|